jumpingjoy/watchnationpro/apple-watch-series-6-review.md

 Our rating: ★★★★☆ | 🙂

 There is an option for indoor runs such as treadmill run and outdoor run options to specify metrics based on that.
-Even though blood oxygen level is a common fitness tool, it is very helpful to runners, too, specifically.
+While running, blood oxygen level is a common fitness parameter that must be measured frequently for runners and find ways to maintain blood oxygen saturation level at periodic intervals.

 #### How good is the Auto/Manual Lap in Apple watch series 6?